-The World Health Organization: What you need to know about the U.N. agency in Trump’s crosshairs
+The WHO: What you need to know about the U.N. agency that Trump snubbed and Biden rejoined

 What is the World Health Organization?

 The United Nations body was founded in 1948 with a mission to promote health around the world.
-The organization took on a swath of responsibilities, including managing the response to major global health priorities like tuberculous and malaria, as well as helping with access to health care around the world.
+The organization took on a swath of responsibilities, including managing the response to major global health priorities such as tuberculosis and malaria, as well as helping with access to health care around the world.

 The organization traditionally has acted as a coordinating authority on health responses and initiatives with government health-care ministries and nongovernmental organizations.
-Ultimately, as a part of the U.N., its powers are limited, and it operates at the discretion of governments.
+Ultimately, as a part of the United Nations, its powers are limited, and it operates at the discretion of governments.

-Headquartered in Geneva, the WHO has six regional offices in Africa, the eastern Mediterranean, Europe, the Americas, Southeast Asia and the Western Pacific.
+The WHO has six regional offices in Africa, the eastern Mediterranean, Europe, the Americas, Southeast Asia and the Western Pacific.
 The organization also has some 150 field offices around the world.

 Who works there?